OpenTSDB/opentsdb.net/docs/source/new.rst

 * Rate Counter Calculations - To handle roll-over and anamoly supression
 * Additional Statistics - Including the number of UIDs assigned and available

-More features are on the way.
-Help us out by sharing your ideas.
+Thank you to everyone who has contributed to |version|.
+Help us out by sharing your ideas and code at `GitHub <https://github.com/OpenTSDB>`_